codingMustache/codingMustache/README.md

 ## Joke of the Day

-Yesterday, I accidentally swallowed some food coloring.
-The doctor says I’m okay, but I feel like I’ve dyed a little inside.
+Parallel lines have so much in common.
+It’s a shame they’ll never meet.

 ## Daily Trivia

-What does the acronym CDN stand for in terms of networking?
+When was the programming language &quot;C#&quot; released?
- 1. Content Delivery Network
+ 1. 1999
- 2. Compressed Data Network
+ 2. 1998
- 3. Computational Data Network
+ 3. 2000
- 4. Content Distribution Network
+ 4. 2001

 <details>
   <summary>Answer</summary>
-  Content Delivery Network
+  2000
 </details>